d3m37r4/regg/README.md

 # GunGame Mod for Counter-Strike 1.6

 ## What is this?
 GunGame is one of most dynamic modifications in terms of gameplay.
-In this it is similar to CSDM mod, which uses a similar game mechanic:
+In this it is similar to CSDM mod, which uses a similar game mechanic: <br>
-- purchase menu is not available;
+– purchase menu is not available; <br>
-- money is not given out;
+– money is not given out; <br>
-- weapon cannot be thrown away and it disappears after death of the owner.
+– weapon cannot be thrown away and it disappears after death of the owner. <br>
 In the GunGame modification, players are respawned with a weapon corresponding to their level and a knife.
 For killing enemy, player is awarded a new level, and with it a weapon.
 By default, knife - is last weapon you can get.
 Winner will be player who is the first to commit murders with a knife (in team mode, team that was this player in wins).

 ## Composition of the modification